“There are risks and costs to action. But they are far less than the long-range risks of comfortable inaction.” John F. Kennedy

 - Fourteen major retailers have each announced they will close at least 100 stores by 2020.
 Store closings represent opportunities for suppliers to sell direct to consumers and reap the benefits of the direct relationship and increased margins.

 - Suppliers that have built a strong eCommerce presence capture and retain these consumers.
 There may not be a second chance.

 If you’re reading this, you’ve probably been slow to act on your own eCommerce initiative.
 Is there a way to fast track your project and get off the launching pad quickly?

 You can take the project in-house, which will likely require significant investments in technology, manpower and infrastructure.
 The budget for this is a fiscal non-starter for many businesses.
 If you outsource, you can select the solution components that are a best fit for your initiative.
 This is a more realistic path for many companies, but still time consuming and will likely involve integration challenges, since your outsourcing partners might be using systems that don’t link easily.

 A third option is a turnkey end to end solution.
 A turnkey provider delivers and manages all the components needed for eCommerce.
 The systems and processes are already integrated and they operate on a revenue share basis with minimal upfront investment.
-With an infrastructure and operations model already in place, an eCommerce business can be fast tracked to launch in 90-120 days.
+With an infrastructure and operations model already in place, a full service eCommerce business can be fast tracked to launch in 90-120 days.

 For more insight on end to end eCommerce strategy visit this resources page.